All About Hay and Your Pet’s Health

 DIY Mental Enrichment

-To make mealtime more mentally enriching for your pet, try stuffing hay into hideouts or other “safe to chew” containers, such as toilet paper or paper towel rolls.
-For added enticement, bury a few of your pet’s favorite treats toward the back of the hay & watch him eagerly hunt for them.
+To make mealtime more enriching for your pet, stuff hay into hideouts or other “safe to chew” containers, such as paper towel rolls or toilet paper rolls.
+You can also bury a couple of your pet’s favorite treats in hay and watch them hunt for tasty snacks.

 Related Posts